Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Proposed Work

 To this end, we introduce \textbf{DAVINCI (Discriminative \& Adaptive Vector-gated Integration of Network Confidence \& Information)}.
 It is founded on two core concepts: (i) a principled, non-linear transformation to refine the low information signal from the retrieval stage, and (ii) a novel fashion that creates a soft masking mechanism to achieve a dynamic and fine-grained fusion of signals.
 Finally, the reranker is optimised end-to-end using contrastive learning.

-\paragraph{From Degenerate Scores to Discriminative Priors.} A prerequisite for effective fusion is the availability of well-informed input signals.
+\paragraph{From Degenerate Scores to Discriminative Priors} A prerequisite for effective fusion is the availability of well-informed input signals.
 Raw cardinal scores from dense retrievers often exhibit severe score compression, providing a low-information signal with poor discriminative capacity.
 We therefore introduce a deterministic preprocessing block to transform this signal into a robust retrieval prior. (i) {\bf Ordinal Abstraction}: We obtain a 1-indexed rank list \{$r_i$\} from the list of cardinal scores \{$s_i$\}.
 For any ground-truth candidate not found in the profiler's output (e.g., an oracle-provided positive injected for training), we assign a default rank of $k+1$, where $k=|C_q|$. (ii) {\bf Non-Linear Remapping}: The resulting integer ranks, while robust, are both linearly spaced and numerically large, and thus fails to capture the power-law distribution of relevance in ranked lists.
 These large integer values can be problematic for gradient-based optimisation, potentially leading to unstable training or exploding gradients.
-To address both issues simultaneously, we apply a non-linear exponential decay function to map the rank $r_i$ to final transformed prior $p_{i}$: { { where $\lambda \in (0, 1)$ is a decay-rate hyperparameter, empirically set to 0.95.
+To address both issues simultaneously, we apply a non-linear exponential decay function to map the rank $r_i$ to final transformed prior $p_{i}$:

+where $\lambda \in (0, 1)$ is a decay-rate hyperparameter, empirically set to 0.95.
 This transformation yields a geometrically spaced, continuous prior that more accurately models the steep non-linear decay of relevance probability.
 This transformed prior $p_{i}$ serves as the definitive retrieval signal for all subsequent model components.